Lucsantosg/CloudLogAnalysis/logging_view_dashboard.md

 {:screen: .screen}
 {:pre: .pre}

-# Analyzing logs in the Bluemix UI
+# Analyzing logs in the {{site.data.keyword.Bluemix_notm}} UI
 {: #analyzing_logs_bmx_ui}

-In {{site.data.keyword.Bluemix}}, you can view, filter, and analyze logs through the log tab that is available for each Cloud Foundry app or Docker container that runs in the {{site.data.keyword.IBM_notm}}-managed infrastructure.
+In the {{site.data.keyword.Bluemix}}, you can view, filter, and analyze logs through the log tab that is available for each Cloud Foundry app or Docker container that runs in the {{site.data.keyword.Bluemix_notm}}-managed infrastructure.
 {:shortdesc}

 ##  Navigating to the logs of a Cloud Foundry app